Kimaitn/BlockchainMedicineTracker/blockchain/README.md

 run `./deploy.sh` in the `blockchain` folder and skip to step 3 of the next part of the tutorial.

 ## Steps to deploy the Fabric as of 1.1
-Within the `blockchain` folder on machine 1:
+MACHINE ONE: Within the `blockchain` folder

 1. Within the `composer` folder, run `./begin.sh`.
 This will generate all the necessary certificates and place them in the `cryto-config` folder.
 1. EDIT THE FOLLOWING TWO FILES: